The Drag (play): Plot

+Act Three

-Act Three, Scene one takes place in the drawing room of the Kingsbury mansion, which has been converted into a small ballroom.
+Act Three opens in the drawing room of the Kingsbury mansion, which has been converted into a small ballroom.
 A drag ball is in full swing, with bizarrely attired transvestites and an onstage jazz band.
 Accompanying the solo songs and dances is a great deal of suggestive banter.

 When the party gets too rowdy, Rolly sends the partygoers home and goes upstairs.
 A shot is heard off stage.
 Parsons the butler enters, clearly shaken.
 He phones Judge Kingsbury, telling him that Rolly has been shot.

 A police detective and Judge Kingsbury come to the mansion the morning of the next day.
 Parsons tells them of the argument Rolly had with Allen, and of his later seeing Clair in the arms of Allen.
 Allen becomes the prime suspect.

-David then arrives with Dr. Richmond, who confesses to Kingsbury that he killed Rolly, and that they were once lovers.
+David then arrives with Dr. Richmond, and confesses to Kingsbury that he killed Rolly, and that they were once lovers.
 The doctor pleads with the judge to be compassionate.
 The judge, wanting to avoid the scandal of his son and the two families being linked to the homosexual world in a murder investigation, tells the inspector to report the shooting as a suicide.